-PayPal included transfer of money to Indian Banks accounts directly.
-That was a great news but in transfer process you will need IFSC code of the particular bank branch where you wish to transfer money.
-On request of one the guy MRINAL KANT BALODI in comments I was able to find the listed ifsc code on ICICI bank sites.
+PayPal included the transfer of money to Indian Banks’ accounts directly.
+That was a piece of great news, but you will need the IFSC code of the particular bank branch where you wish to transfer money in the transfer process.
+On request of one of the guys MRINAL KANT BALODI in the comments, I was able to find the listed ifsc code on ICICI bank sites.

 Here are the details:

-- At the end of the page you will see “Please Click here to view list of Banks and Bank Branches enabled for RTGS transactions and their IFSC codes”
+- At the end of the page, you will see “Please Click here to view a list of Banks and Bank Branches enabled for RTGS transactions and their IFSC codes.”

-- That links will start a download process of a 6MB excel file which contains RTGS and IFSC codes of Indian Banks.
+- That links will start a download process of a 6MB excel file that contains RTGS and IFSC codes of Indian Banks.

-However a word of caution., Please call your bank branch and get the code from them directly of if you are using this file, again verify it.
+However, a word of caution., Please call your bank branch and get the code from them directly or if you are using this file, again verify it.
 I don’t think these codes will change but when it comes to money, be cautious.

-Indian Financial System Code (IFSC) is an alpha numeric code designed to uniquely identify the bank-branches in India.
-This is 11 digit code with first 4 characters representing the banks code, the next character reserved as control character (Presently 0 appears in the fifth position) and remaining 6 characters to identify the branch.
-The MICR code has 9 digits to identify the bank-branch.
+Indian Financial System Code (IFSC) is an alphanumeric code designed to identify the bank branches in India uniquely.
+This is an 11 digit code with the first 4 characters representing the bank’s code, the next character reserved as control character (Presently 0 appears in the fifth position), and the remaining 6 characters to identify the branch.
+The MICR code has 9 digits to identify the bank branch.

-Disclaimer: I hold no responsibility about this numbers listed in files.
-Kindly confirm with you bank branch on the first hand
+Disclaimer: I hold no responsibility for the numbers listed in the files.
+Kindly confirm with your bank branch on the first hand.